MDAnalysis/MDAnalysis.github.io/_posts/2022-08-24-mdakits-intro.md

 amount to the majority of the contribution criteria for submissions to software-focused journals such as the [Journal Open Source Software](https://joss.theoj.org) (JOSS).
-We encourage MDAKits to consider submission to a journal such as JOSS once they meet the required levels of best practices.
-We are working towards streamlining the submission process.
+We encourage MDAKits to consider submission to such a journal once they meet the required levels of best practices.
+We are working towards streamlining the submission process for JOSS.

 ## Give us feedback!

-We are looking for **feedback from the community**: please let us know via our [malinglist or discord]({{ site.baseurl }}/#participating) channels or via the [MDAKits issue tracker](https://github.com/MDAnalysis/MDAKits/issues) what your thoughts are:
+We are looking for **feedback from the community**: please let us know via our [malinglist or discord]({{ site.baseurl }}/#participating) or via the [MDAKits issue tracker](https://github.com/MDAnalysis/MDAKits/issues) what your thoughts are: